Rules & Policies

-Sutton Music Festival and others will take wide angle, more general photos of festival activities (e.g. Prizewinners’ Concert group performances / presentations etc).
+Sutton Music Festival will take wide angle, more general photos of festival activities (e.g. Prizewinners’ Concert group performances / presentations, etc.).
 Specific written consents for the use of such photographs will not be required.
 Parents and children should understand that these types of images will be taken during, or at specific points during and at the end of the Concert.
 It is not reasonable, practical or proportionate to require parental consents for taking these general types of images, or to preclude it on the basis of the concerns of a small number of parents.

-Written permission for photographs will be sought at the Registration for the Prizewinners’ Concert, and this consent will be kept with the Festival Records for three years.
+Permission for photographs will be sought when registering for entry online and this consent will be kept with the Festival Records for three years.

 The following wording shall be used in the Syllabus, in the Festival Programme and the Prizewinners’ Concert Programme, and shall be displayed and announced at the beginning of the Prizewinners’ Concert: